syncfusion-content/blazor-docs/blazor/rich-text-editor/import-export.md

 ## Import to Html file

 The Rich Text Editor allows you to load an external HTML file in the editor's content, which contains the text with styling and images.
-You can read the HTML file from your path using the [StremReader](https://docs.microsoft.com/en-us/dotnet/api/system.io.streamreader?view=net-6.0) class and assign it to the editor with the `@bind-Value` property.
+Read the HTML file from your path using the [StremReader](https://docs.microsoft.com/en-us/dotnet/api/system.io.streamreader?view=net-6.0) class and assign it to the editor with the `@bind-Value` property.

 {% tabs %}
 {% highlight razor %}